leonrofa/leonrofa.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
 I'm Leon.
 I received an MSc Statistics and Data Science (cum laude) with a concentration in theoretical statistics from KU Leuven in September 2023.
-My email is <a href='#'>[first name].[last name]@gmail.com</a>.
+My email is [leon.rofagha@gmail.com](mailto:leon.rofagha@gmail.com).
 You can find [my Linkedin profile here](https://linkedin.com/in/leonrofagha/).

 I provide tutoring for bachelor's-level courses in probability and statistics in Brussels.
 I also regularly assist students with statistical analyses and their interpretation.
 I focus on understanding and provide intuition whenever possible.